Where To Eat Georgian Food In Miami guide image

 Miami's best spots for khachapuri, khinkali, kebabs, and lots more.

 Georgian food does not come up a lot in conversations about eating in Miami.
-But when you’re around the northeasternmost part of Dade County, getting Georgian food is just as viable an option as finding terrible sushi in South Beach.
-Georgian food—and the foods of its neighbors, Armenia and Azerbaijan—include some wonderful things like kebabs, herbaceous stews and soups, garlicky walnut dip, enormous dumplings, cheese-stuffed bread, and incredible wine.
-Below is our guide to Miami’s best Georgian restaurants (featuring one Broward spot just over the county line).
-And hopefully, by the time you’re done reading this, khachapuri, lula, and khinkali will become part of your Miami food rotation right alongside empanadas, cafecito, and stone crabs.
+But it should be—especially when you’re around the northeasternmost part of Dade County.
+Georgian food includes some wonderful things like kebabs, herbaceous stews and soups, garlicky walnut dip, enormous dumplings, cheese-stuffed bread, and incredible wine.
+Here are some good Georgian restaurants in Miami (featuring one Broward spot just over the county line).

 THE SPOTS

 The only thing that we don’t like about this North Miami spot is the harsh LED lighting that reminds us of that moment when they turn the house lights on in a club.
-So if you’re sensitive to lighting, ask to sit on the cute patio with a trellis and fake vines.
-The food here is very solid—and we like the pkhali dip platter (order some homemade bread for it), lula kebab, khinkali dumplings, and excellent adjaruli khachapuri that they mix tableside for you.
+But the food here is very solid—and we like the pkhali dip platter (order some homemade bread for it), lula kebab, khinkali dumplings, and excellent adjaruli khachapuri that they mix tableside for you.
 But the one dish that stands out the most here is the kharcho, a beefy tomato and rice soup with a complex mixture of spices and herbs.
 Together with a cheesy khachapuri, it tastes like a more satisfying (and flavorful) grilled cheese and tomato soup.
 You should absolutely finish with the Kavkaz dessert: thin slices of sponge holding together globs of whipped cream, caramelized condensed milk, meringue, and walnuts.

 This Hallandale Beach restaurant is an absolute blast.
 Even on a random Wednesday, it feels like a party.
 Most of the festivities happen outside on the lush patio, where there’s a DJ, bar, and grill.
 But even if you sit inside, the staff may come in to serenade you with Russian ballads they’ve remixed with lyrics about their restaurant.
 If that doesn’t make you smile, go see a doctor.
 The food here is solid.
-The khinkali—big dumplings filled with juicy ground meat—are some of our favorite dumplings in Miami and are flavored with caraway.
-The adjaruli khachapuri is decent but not as mind-blowing as the other versions on this guide.
-The same can be said about the kharcho.
-However, their lobio—a spicy kidney bean stew—is one of our favorite legume dishes in town.
+The khinkali—big dumplings filled with juicy ground meat—are some of our favorite dumplings around.
+The adjaruli khachapuri is decent.
+However, their lobio—a spicy kidney bean stew—is excellent.

 RESERVE A TABLE